-CO2.Apply post-harvest and processing technogies to improve the quality and safety of condiments and plantation crops.
+CO2.Apply post-harvest and processing technogies to improve the quality and safety of spices, condiments and plantation crops.

-CO3.Recommend Standards, specifications, packaging and Quality control measures of spices,
+CO3.Recommend Standards, specifications, packaging and Quality control measures of spices, condiments and plantation crops.

 CO4.Able to prepare various value added products of spices, condiments and plantation crops.